vaibhawraj/Apriori-Algorithm-Implementation-In-Java/Readme.md

 Input format
 -------

-Program excepts input from standard input or via file redirection.
+Program expects input from standard input or via file redirection.
 Input format is:

 > First Line must contain positive integer greater than or equal to 2 which is Minimum Support Value
 >